The Rise of Total Government in the 19th and 20th centuries

 "Behavior is reduced to survival tactics" [cf. Social Darwinism (ID)].
 Cohen stole food from a close relative as he lost strength.
 Those who survived best were either

-(1) those who could maintain at least a shred of identity within their own inner "spiritual life" (either religious or ideological, e.g., Christianity or Communism), or
+(1) those who could maintain at least a shred of identity within their own inner "spiritual life" (either religious or ideological, e.g., Judaism, Christianity, Islam or Communism), or

-(2) those who were able to "lower standards" or adapt to the environment of the camp, what Aldus Huxley in the post WW2 era called "fitness to an unfit fitness".
+(2) those who were able to "lower standards" or adapt to the environment of the camp, what Aldus Huxley in the post WW2 era called "fitness to an unfit fitness", a neglected and dark feature of "social Dawinism".

 A medical doctor was forced to empty garbage cans.
 He gained certain benefits from this, such that most inmates did not have.
 But he felt belittled.
 He declined and died.

 Thus for the second group of survivors, an additional device also supported them = apathy.
 Things were terrible, but nothing could be done.
 There was next to no rebellion or rocking the boat.
-Survival recommended personal "regression" into a state of helpless pliability.
+Survival recommended personal "regression" into a state of helpless pliability, not unlike the general politics of cynicism.

 The only relief was humor, "deliberate ignoring of the seriousness of the situation".
 A certain resigned cynicism predominated.
 Inmates learned to become instruments in the hands of camp masters.
 This led some to identify with their SS guards, especially since the SS were the only ones there with "personality".
-They had the attraction of celebrities.
-Fixation on such celebrity drew attention away from one's own deplorable state.
+They had an attraction like that of celebrities in commercial culture.
+Fixation on such celebrity drew attention away from one's own deplorable state, filled the hollowed out inmate.
 The KAPO was the ideal prisoner.
-The prison became his life.
+The prison became his (occasionally her) life.
 He totally identified with the authoritative, powerful and organized SS because he now had none of those traits himself.
 The KAPO was rewarded for special services, minor rewards, but all important in this otherwise nearly totally deprived environment.
 The KAPO was a "person of very little spiritual property".
 He was constrained or regulated by no inner compass, only by the authority of his superior.
-Cohen pondered the question of how prevalent the KAPO personality is in any population.
+Cohen pondered the question of how prevalent the KAPO personality is beyond the concentration camp, out there in any population.
 Some told him that anyone could become a KAPO, but Cohen felt that only a few could sink that low.

 Cohen was certain that the concentration camp was a sort of paradigm of total statism, a "concentration" of its major characteristics

 *--Control, management or manipulation of the national economy.
 Mobilization of the whole population and the entire national economy to vast projects.
-If the original classical Greek word that gives the world the expression "economy" meant management of the household, by the 20th century in Europe it had come to mean "gross national product", within which the myriad little households were but atoms
+The original classical Greek word that gives the expression "economy" to the world meant management of the individual family household.
+By the 20th century in Europe it had come to mean "gross national product", within which the myriad little households were but atoms

 *--Totalitarian approaches to national economic life shift away from the old-fashioned liberal goal, "wealth of nations", to "grandeur and power of executive elites"